James-E-Adams/jamesadams.xyz/src/posts/opinions-on-software.md

 ---
 title: Random opinions on building software
+description: This is a collection of thoughts I have on how software should be built, and on the teams that do it.
+It's non-exhaustive and subject to change according to whim, time and heat.
 date: 2020-11-02
 path: /words/opinions-on-software
 hasMetaImage: true
 ---

-This is a collection of thoughts I have on how software should built, and the teams that do it.
+This is a collection of thoughts I have on how software should be built, and on the teams that do it.
 It's non-exhaustive and subject to change according to whim, time and heat.
 Moreover, it will likely evolve as I (ideally) learn and grow as an engineer and human.
 If something resonates or you strongly disagree - [**reach out**](https://twitter.com/@jamesadams0)!
 I'd love to know why.

 - The location of buttons shouldn't change as your page loads.
 On first contentful paint, if a button/other clickable element renders in some position, it shouldn't jump around when CSS/JS is finally parsed and executed.
 Likewise in mobile apps.
 This is shockingly ubiquitous across technology and it baffles me!
 I hate clicking on the wrong thing!